quantify-os/quantify-scheduler/docs/source/tutorials/qblox/Cluster (HardwareCompilationConfig).md

 )
 ```

-Pulses and offsets are appended to the end of the last added operation by default.
+- Pulses and offsets are appended to the end of the last added operation by default.
 By specifying the `append=False` keyword argument in the `add_pulse` and `add_voltage_offset` methods, in combination with the `rel_time` argument, you can insert an operation at the specified time relative to the start of the {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulse`.
-The example below uses this to generate a series of square pulses of various durations and amplitudes.
+The example below uses this to generate a series of square pulses of various durations and amplitudes:

 ```{code-cell} ipython3
 ---